rodrigovedovato/pygelf/README.rst

 - **path** ('/gelf' by default) - path of the HTTP input (http://docs.graylog.org/en/latest/pages/sending_data.html#gelf-via-http)
 - **timeout** (5 by default) - amount of seconds that HTTP client should wait before it discards the request if the server doesn't respond

-Kafka:
-- **bootstrap_servers** The Kafka servers the message will be sent to
-- **topic** The topic you'll be sending the messages
-- **producer_options** A dictionary containing optional Kafka configuration properties.
-See [this](https://kafka-python.readthedocs.io/en/master/apidoc/KafkaProducer.html) for more information about these parameters

 Static fields
 =============